francoiskroll/FramebyFrame/README.md

 Ready?
 Here is the shortest possible tutorial of a FramebyFrame analysis.
 The package can do more than what is presented here, so make sure to check the full documentation once you got the gist of it.

 I will assume you have R and RStudio installed.
-If not, have a look at section **R basics** below.
+If not, have a look at [R basics](#R-basics).

 ### 1– Get your frame-by-frame data from Zebralab